atlas collective : year two and plans for 2019

 Seriously - most weeks I’ve been working just 20-25 hours.
 Granted, it’s been a bit lazy, but it was quite a successful experiment in lifestyle design.

-In a jist, be really f’ing good at very one specific thing, then get a very small group of excellent clients paying a high rate.
-Do small monthly work for them to pay the bills, and take on a few larger projects a year for extra money as needed or desired.
+In a jist, be really f’ing good at very one specific thing, then get a very small group of excellent clients paying a good rate.
+Do small iterative projects for them to pay the bills, and take on a few larger projects a year for extra money as needed or desired.

 It works out great.
 In my experience, having a very small group of clients makes it possible for you to stay current on their strategic objectives and fiscal outcomes, which allows you to anticipate upcoming projects, which helps for pipeline management/scheduling, and suggest and encourage projects between clients, to cross-pollinate good ideas in a collaborative spirit between local businesses.
 Try to find clients from non-overlapping markets.
 For example, this year I launched several rewards programs (texas humor, helm, previously dormify).
 Wins all around.